aldryn/aldryn-docs/docs/how-to/local_development.rst

 ..
 ATTENTION::
-    Note that if you start the runserver, and try to visit a page on the site that requires database access *before* you have suplied database settings, the process won't exit when you quit the runserver.
+    Note that if you start the runserver, and try to visit a page on the site that requires database access *before* you have supplied database settings, the process won't exit when you quit the runserver.
 You'll need to find and kill the process manually before restarting it::